pedro-bqueiroz/pedro-bqueiroz/README.md

 - ⚡ Fun fact: ...
 -->

-Electrical engineering student developing digital management and communication systems, with key interests in telecommunications, computer systems and optoelectronics.
+Electrical engineering student with key interests in telecommunications, computer systems and optoelectronics.